astzweig/macos-system/README.md

 ## Required Information Format
-Modules must print their required information to stdout if they're called with `--show-required-information` option.
+Modules must print their required information to stdout if they're called with `show-questions` command.
 Required information are all information the module might want to ask the user in order to configure some aspect of the system.

 ### Schema
 The general schema is: